Military Retirement Benefits: The Master Checklist 2.0

 iii.
 Formula clause – “Mary is to receive 50% of Tim’s final retired pay times 214 months of marriage during military service divided by Tim’s total service when he retires” (use when SM not yet retired)

 f.
-Reserve/Guard methods of division – same as above except that formula clause must be expressed in points, not months if formula contains a fraction with unknown denominator (for total military service).
+Reserve/Guard methods of division – same as above except that formula clause must be expressed in points, not months, if a formula contains a fraction with unknown denominator (for total military service).

 g.
-Disposable Retired Pay (DRP) = gross retired pay less money owed to the government, any VA disability waiver, and premium for SBP (for FS in this divorce).
+Disposable Retired Pay (DRP) = gross retired pay less a) money owed to the government, b) any VA disability waiver, and c) premium for SBP (for FS in this divorce).
+These are the usual debits.
 DRP is what retired pay center divides, regardless of what the order says.
 See also “Break a leg!” below.

 h.
-COLAs (cost-of-living adjustments to retired pay) usually occur in January.
-They are automatically included in all division methods except the fixed dollar amount, which does not allow COLAs to be included or added on.
+COLAs (cost-of-living adjustments to retired pay) occur in December.
+They are automatically included in all division methods except the fixed dollar amount.

 i.
 The military pension is not a “fund,” so you cannot refer to the account balance or the part of the fund acquired during the marriage or at divorce.
 It is a defined benefit, governmental program (not a “qualified plan”) with monthly payments to retiree.
 TSP is a fund (Thrift Savings Plan), similar to 401K plan.
 Remember “What you see is what you get” – you can check the account balance to see what’s there.

 4. SBP – choose it or lose it.
 This is about how the Survivor Benefit Plan works, its cost and benefits.

 a.
 SBP – an annuity that continues stream of income to designated beneficiary when SM/retiree dies first; without it, the pension stops upon death of the SM/retiree.